MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 of HTTP, such as HTTP/2 ({{?RFC7540}}).

-Without reliable support for Kerberos and other multilegged auth schemes, the reach of HTTP/2 will be greatly diminished in corporations that rely on these authentication schemes to protect their intranet resources.
+Without reliable support for Kerberos and other multilegged auth schemes, the reach of HTTP/2 is greatly diminished in corporations that rely on these authentication schemes to protect their intranet resources.
 Current implementations address this by converting attempts to use these authentication schemes into HTTP_1_1_REQUIRED errors.